Call for Tutorials

 Important Dates

-We solicit proposals for tutorials at The 13th IEEE International Conference on Data Science and Advanced Analytics (DSAA'2026) on theoretical foundations, algorithms and techniques, and hands-on data science and analytics.
-The goal of the tutorials is to reach a wide audience and thus should not only provide a basic introduction, but also cover the most important topics in depth.
+We solicit proposals for tutorials at the 2026 IEEE International Conference on Data Science and Advanced Analytics (DSAA'2026) on theoretical foundations, algorithms and techniques, and hands-on data science and analytics.
+The goal of the tutorials is to reach a wide audience and thus should not only provide a basic introduction, but also cover the most important topics in depth..
+To further maximize knowledge mobilization, presenters of the accepted tutorials have the option to submit a maximum of 10-page survey paper on the same topic of tutorial.
+The survey paper will be published as part of the DSAA proceedings.

 Example areas of interest include, but are not limited to: